ethyca/fides/docs/fides/docs/tutorial/index.md

 # Tutorial Overview

-In this tutorial you will learn how to use the fidesctl open-source developer tools to solve a real-world data privacy problem.
-The steps closely follow the commits found in [the `ethyca/fidesdemo` repository](https://github.com/ethyca/fidesdemo).
+In this tutorial you will learn how to use Fidesctl to solve a real-world data privacy problem.
+These steps closely follow the example found in the `ethyca/fidesdemo` repository [here](https://github.com/ethyca/fidesdemo).

-You will run a local instance of a basic web app to demonstrate the use of fidesctl as part of a "real" project that uses:
+You will run a local instance of a basic web app to demonstrate the use of Fidesctl as part of a "real" project that uses:

-* Flask to run a web server simulating the basic e-commerce application
+* Flask to run a web server simulating a basic e-commerce application
 * PostgreSQL as the application's database
 * SQLAlchemy to connect to the database
 * [`fidesctl`](https://github.com/ethyca/fides) to declare privacy manifests and evaluate policies

-The app itself is simply the [Flask tutorial app](https://flask.palletsprojects.com/en/2.0.x/tutorial/), but modified to simulate an e-commerce marketplace.
+The app itself is the [Flask tutorial app](https://flask.palletsprojects.com/en/2.0.x/tutorial/), but modified to simulate an e-commerce marketplace.
 This helps to highlight some basic examples of data categories that might be stored in a "real" user-facing application.

 ## Setup Instructions

 ### System Requirements

 Before beginning, ensure you have the following software installed and configured to your liking:

-- Docker (v12+)
+* Docker (v12+)
-- Python (v3.7+)
+* Python (v3.7+)
-- Make
+* Make
-- `pg_config` (for our Python project.
+* `pg_config` (required for the Python project.
 Installed via Homebrew with `brew install libpq` or `brew install postgres`.)

 ### Installation

 1. Clone [the `ethyca/fidesdemo` repository](https://github.com/ethyca/fidesdemo) to your machine.
 1. Checkout the repository's [`tutorial-start` tag](https://github.com/ethyca/fidesdemo/releases/tag/tutorial-start):

-    ```
+    ```shell
     git checkout tutorial-start
     ```